-5. The Internal Revenue Code of 1986, as amended (the "Code") sets forth certain requirements that must be met subsequent to the issuance and delivery of the Series 2005A Bonds for interest thereon to be and remain excluded from gross income for federal income tax purposes.
-Noncompliance with such requirements could cause the interest on the Series 2005A Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Series 2005A Bonds.
-The Authority has covenanted in the Series 2005A Resolution and the Tax Certificate as to Arbitrage and the Provisions of Sections 141-150 of the Internal Revenue Code (the "Tax Certificate") and the University has covenanted in the Loan Agreement and the Tax Certificate to comply with the applicable requirements of the Code in order to maintain the exclusion of the interest on the Series 2005A Bonds from gross income for federal income tax purposes pursuant to Section 103 of the Code.
+5. The Internal Revenue Code of 1986, as amended (the "Code") sets forth certain requirements that must be met subsequent to the issuance and delivery of the Series 2009B

+Bonds for interest thereon to be and remain excluded from gross income for federal income tax purposes.
+Noncompliance with such requirements could cause the interest on the Series 2009B Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Series 2009B Bonds.
+The Authority has covenanted in the Series Resolution and the Tax Certificate as to Arbitrage and the Provisions of Sections 141-150 of the Internal Revenue Code (the "Tax Certificate") and the University has covenanted in the Loan Agreement and the Tax Certificate to comply with the applicable requirements of the Code in order to maintain the exclusion of the interest on the Series 2009B Bonds from gross income for federal income tax purposes pursuant to Section 103 of the Code.
 In addition, the Authority and the University have made certain representations and certifications in the Tax Certificate.
 We have also relied on the opinion of counsel to the University as to all matters concerning the status of the University as an organization described in Section 501(c)(3) of the Code and exempt from federal income tax under Section 501(a) of the Code.
 We have not independently verified the accuracy of those certifications and representations or that opinion.

-Under existing law, assuming compliance with the tax covenants described above, and the accuracy of certain representations and certifications made by the Authority and the University described above, interest on the Series 2005A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Code.
+Under existing law, assuming compliance with the tax covenants described above, and the accuracy of certain representations and certifications made by the Authority and the University described above, interest on the Series 2009B Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Code.
 We are also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code with respect to individuals and corporations.
-Interest on the Series 2005A Bonds is, however, included in the adjusted current earnings of certain corporations for purposes of computing the alternative minimum tax imposed on such corporations.
+Pursuant to the American Recovery and Reinvestment Act of 2009, interest on the Series 2009B Bonds is excluded from the adjusted current earnings of corporations for purposes of this computation.

-6. Interest on the Series 2005A Bonds is exempt, by virtue of the Act, from personal income taxes of the State of New York and its political subdivisions, including The City of New York and the City of Yonkers.
+6. Interest on the Series 2009B Bonds is exempt, by virtue of the Act, from personal income taxes of the State of New York and its political subdivisions, including The City of New York and the City of Yonkers.